 NAIROBI, July 30, 2019 – Sports Journalists Association of Kenya (SJAK) organized its inaugural Young Sports Reporters Seminar in Mombasa, Kenya from July 26-27, 2019.
-Sponsored the Kenya Ports Authority and Lotto Foundation, the two-day forum brought together 21 young reporters from all over the country with the objective of empowering them with knowledge on how to effectively report on athletics and propel their careers to the next level.
+Sponsored by the Kenya Ports Authority and Lotto Foundation, the two-day forum brought together 21 young reporters from all over the country with the objective of empowering them with knowledge on how to effectively report on athletics and propel their careers to the next level.

 ATHLETICS KENYA Participants were taken through different facets of the discipline in interactive sessions that covered nine topics.
 Athletics Kenya Vice-Treasurer Dimmy Kisalu kicked off proceedings with a motivational talk, guiding the young journalists through the functions and structural composition of the 69-year-old national federation.